Back to Top

-So just what can DnD fans expect when they enter the Immersive Quest?
-Below, we break out all the details and our thoughts.
+The US version of the event will run October to November 2025 and tickets are available for purchase now via the official website.
+So just what can D&D fans expect when they enter the Immersive Quest?
+Below, we break out all the details.

 What Is “Dungeons & Dragons: The Immersive Quest”?

-Dungeons & Dragons: The Immersive Quest is a 60 minute interactive experience that takes place at the Square One GYGO Entertainment complex in Mississauga, Ontario, Canada (a suburb of Toronto).
-The experience starts with a massive red dragon mural on the exterior of the building.
-Once inside the lobby, you’re surrounded by more DnD artwork, including a photo op station that includes cutouts of a variety of creatures, including a goblin, elf wizard, mindflayer and dragon.
+The experience starts inside the lobby, you’re surrounded by a ton of D&D artwork, including a photo op station that includes cutouts of a variety of creatures, including a goblin, elf wizard, mindflayer and dragon.
 There’s also a check-in desk where you receive an RFID-embedded wristband, which you’ll use throughout the adventure to interact with various elements.

 After check-in, you enter into an antechamber where a guide in full costume explains what lies ahead.
 You’re then led into the character selection room, arranged in an X-shaped layout with four alcoves representing the available classes: Fighter, Wizard, Rogue and Druid.
 Each alcove contains class-specific props (like armor or robes), a giant tome describing the class, and a wristband scanner to officially select your role and difficulty level (Easy, Normal or Hard).